-- 1. Let the water run for 30-60 seconds before using it for drinking or cooking if the water has not been turned on in over six hours.
+- 1. Let the water run for 30 60 seconds before using it for drinking or cooking if the water has not been turned on in more than six hours.
 If you have a lead service line, you may need to let the water run longer.
-A service line is the underground pipe that brings water from the main water pipe under the street to your home. - 2.
+A service line is the underground pipe that brings water from the main water pipe under the street to your home. - You can find out if you have a lead service line to your home by contacting your public water system, or visit bit.ly/2UHmefw and follow the steps to check. - The only way to know if lead has been reduced by letting it run is to check with a test.
+If letting the water run doesn't reduce lead, consider other options to reduce your exposure. - 2.
 Use cold water for drinking, making food and making baby formula.
 Hot water releases more lead from pipes than cold water. - 3.
 Test your water.
 In most cases, letting the water run and using cold water for drinking and cooking should keep lead levels low in your drinking water.
 If you are still concerned about lead, arrange with a laboratory to test your tap water.
 Testing your water is important if young children or pregnant women drink your tap water.
-Contact a Minnesota Department of Health accredited laboratory to get a sample container and instructions on how to submit a sample; visit https://apps.health.state.mn.us/eldo/public/accreditedlabs/labsearch.seam for the Environmental Laboratory Accreditation Program.
-The Minnesota Department of Health can help you understand your test results. - Treat your water if a test shows your water has high levels of lead after you let the water run.
-Visit www.health.state.mn.us/divs/eh/water/factsheet/com/poulead.html to learn about water treatment units.
+Contact an MDH-accredited laboratory for a sample container and instructions on how to submit a sample.
+Visit bit.ly/2IBOHxU for the Environmental Laboratory Accreditation Program.
+MDH can help you understand your test results. - 4.
+Treat your water if a test shows your water has high levels of lead after you let the water run.
+Visit bit.ly/2VNdOPY to learn about water treatment units.